jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 Leo Tolstoy once famously wrote, "All happy families are alike; each unhappy family is unhappy in its own unique way."
 What he meant by this is that the things that make a family (and by extension, the children in that family) happy are typically the same.
 However, when things go wrong, it can be for any number of reasons.

 [Adverse child experiences](https://www.ncsl.org/research/health/adverse-childhood-experiences-aces.aspx){: target="_blank" rel="noopener noreferrer"} are potentially traumatic events that occur when someone is a child.
-These are categorized as neglect, abuse, or general home dysfunction.&nbsp;
+These are categorized as neglect, abuse, or general home dysfunction.

 ![List of adverse childhood experiences](/assets/images/posts/2022/adverse-childhod-experiences.jpeg "Lists of the types of adverse childhood experiences.
 Courtesy of Ncsl.org")

 When looking at the United States prison population, a recent study shows that 97% of them have had at least one adverse childhood experience, with 78% of them having experienced 4 or more.
-Compare this to the generation population where only 64% have had at least one adverse childhood experience, with only 15% having experienced 4 or more.&nbsp;
+Compare this to the generation population where only 64% have had at least one adverse childhood experience, with only 15% having experienced 4 or more.

 ***\[Check out the heartbreaking stats of adult prisoners who suffered through adverse childhood experiences—&gt;[here](https://compassionprisonproject.org/childhood-trauma-statistics/){: target="_blank" rel="noopener noreferrer"}\]***

-Even if they don't even up in prison, we know that victims of childhood trauma are more likely to have lower self-esteem, mental health issues, suffer from obesity, abuse drugs, and suffer financial difficulties in their adult life.&nbsp;
+Even if they don't even up in prison, we know that victims of childhood trauma are more likely to have lower self-esteem, mental health issues, suffer from obesity, abuse drugs, and suffer financial difficulties in their adult life.

 There's a reason why kids who grow up in that environment are considered "at-risk youth".
-However, not all who come from this environment end up in prison or with a lower quality of life.&nbsp;
+However, not all who come from this environment end up in prison or with a lower quality of life.

 ## Just because some survive doesn't mean it's survivable

 The same water that softens the potato hardens the egg.
 In a hellish environment like this, there is the potential for growth and from that growth, there are a lot of benefits that can be gained.

 I learned certain lessons in that environment that I couldn't learn anywhere else.
 If I had had a normal childhood, I don't think I would be the person I am today.
-In fact, I know I wouldn't.&nbsp;
+In fact, I know I wouldn't.

 ***\[What I'm describing are street smarts.
 I wrote how to develop them in this article here—&gt;[8 ways to be more street smart](/how-to-be-street-smart/)\]***